National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 [https://doi.org/10.1038/s42256-022-00596-z](https://doi.org/10.1038/s42256-022-00596-z).

 In analyzing EHR data, data should be assumed missing not at random (MNAR), unless there is a good reason not to do so [@tan_2023].
+At the least, the data should be
+[explored for missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}},
-At the least, the data should be [explored for missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus), and variability of missingness across sites considered.
+and variability of missingness across sites considered.
 Data imputation should be considered if there is a reason to believe that systematic missingness is independent of unknown extraneous factors not captured by the data and imputation can be safely predicated upon knowledge of other captured variables that fully or adequately explain missingness.